20 April 2023

 Full monitoring

 Each truck is constantly monitored during the entire loading process.
-The monitoring is also complete in the automatic control of the implementation of all safety procedures, before carrying out the loading for the subsequent stages of delivery.
+The monitoring also includes automatic control and implementation of all safety procedures, before carrying out loading for the subsequent stages of delivery.

 Verification of distribution

-Constant control of the product with respect to the types and quantities supplied, avoiding the risk of overload and attempts at fraud, allowing the automatic preparation of the necessary documentation for transport, and reducing the overall loading time for each vehicle.
+Other features: no risk of overload and attempts at fraud, constant control of the product with respect to the types and quantities supplied, automatic preparation of the necessary transport documents, thus reducing the overall loading time for each vehicle.

 The architecture of terminal automation systems

-The terminal management system architecture consists of different structures and devices.
-These include workstations, engineering stations, servers, printers, and communication with field elements such as presets, card readers, weight bridges, and tank gauging systems.
+The terminal management system architecture consists of different devices.
+These include workstations, engineering stations, servers, printers, and communication with field elements such as flow computers, card readers, weight bridges, and tank gauging systems.

 SBR Badge Reader for terminal automation